 There is a provision for engaging professional designers in the block level clusters and beyond to design new innovative designs and products.
 The scheme not only pays for their fees, but further outlay is available for providing additional remuneration to designers for establishing marketing linkages.

-Under this scheme, working capital and term loans at 6% interest rate is being provided through banks.
-To leverage these loans, margin money up to Rs.10,000 is also provided.
+Under this scheme, subsidised loan at concessional interest rate at 6% is being provided through banks.
+To leverage these loans, margin money up to Rs.25,000 for individual beneficiaries and up to Rs.
+20.00 lakh per organization is also provided.
 The Ministry also bears the credit guarantee fee to be paid to the banks to encouraging lending.
 The Online Handloom Weavers MUDRA portal has been developed for Direct Beneﬁt Transfer of margin money to weavers’ accounts and interest subvention and credit guarantee fees to banks.